-The purple passionfruit (Passiflora edulis) is a native of the rainforest margins in the Amazon region of Brazil and perhaps also of Paraguay and northern Argentina.
+The purple passionfruit is a native of the rainforest margins in the Amazon region of Brazil and perhaps also of Paraguay and northern Argentina.
 It has adapted to the cooler sub-tropics and the high altitude tropics.

 Passionfruit acquired its name from Spanish missionaries who thought parts of the plant's flower resembled different religious symbols.

-Fresh Passion Fruit is known to be high in vitamin A, Potassium and dietary fibre.
+Passionfruit is also a good source of vitamin C, potassium and dietary fibre.
 The Yellow variety is used for juice processing, while the Purple variety is sold in fresh fruit markets.